 In the role of a graduate student, play through a real experiment that was designed to understand how blind people navigate through rooms.
 Answer questions and receive immediate feedback on terms used in experimental psychology.

-This is a first person game-like simulation where players take on the role of an undergraduate who wants to join a research lab.
-It is appropriate for high school, college or life-long learners.
-Playtime: approx. 20 min.
+Learn terms in experimental psychology with a 1st person simulation where you take on the role of a student who wants to join a research lab.
+The game is appropriate for high school, college, or life-long learners.

-You will answer a series of multiple-choice and open-ended questions and your data will be saved.
+You will answer a series of multiple-choice and open-ended in this engaging 20 minute-long experience.

 Created by Mina C. Johnson-Glenberg, Marcella Gemelli, Bethany Van Vleet and Richard Fabes.

 Made with support from the T. Denny Sanford School of Social and Family Dynamics and the Department of Psychology at Arizona State University.